mcosovic/FactorGraph.jl/README.md

 2. Design of Iteration Scheme:
     - `MAXI` - the upper limit on BP iterations;
     - `DAMP` - applied randomized damping at the BP iteration;
-    - `BUMP` - cancel variance computation (in a usual scenario, variances converge much faster than means)
+    - `BUMP` - cancel variance computation at the BP iteration (in a usual scenario, variances converge much faster than means)

     Default settings: `MAXI::Int64 = 30`, `MAXI::Int64 = 10`, `BUMP::Int64 = MAXI`;